-Professor Ashton ran a research clinic for well over a decade for people who developed such adverse effects from benzodiazepine down-regulation in the brain and needed to withdraw.
+For over a decade, Professor Ashton ran a research clinic for people who developed adverse effects from benzodiazepines and needed to withdraw.
 This was not a “detox” facility or addiction “rehab,” it was an outpatient research clinic that wasn’t originally designed for benzodiazepine withdrawal.
-When Ashton began recognizing consistent symptoms and signs of adverse events in patients who were on benzodiazpines, she used this facility to help patients get off of benzodiazepines as safely and comfortably as possible.
+When Ashton began recognizing consistent signs and symptoms of adverse benzodiazepine effects in patients who were on benzodiazpines, she used this facility to help patients get off of benzodiazepines as safely and comfortably as possible.
 Ashton described her experience as “unplanned” and “difficult,” because no other pharmacologists who worked in the clinic “wanted to take on those patients.”

 In APRIL charity’s November 2008 discussion: third conference “Adverse Psychiatric side effects of medicines: What’s our responsibility?”
 Ashton describes how her career in benzodiazepine withdrawal began: